Last Updated on May 6, 2021 by Maggie Sutton

 Being a teacher is hard work.
 It involves emotionally and mentally preparing yourself for the different learning styles of 30 or more children every day.
 And if anyone asks you, “Why?”
 You tell them you love it.
 You love your job, you love your students, and you love to teach them every day.

 There are ways the world can help to support teachers who spend their free time and money to make sure our children have a fun and safe environment in which to learn.
-If you are a teacher or know of any educators who deserve support in and outside the classroom, keep reading to find other ways to support educators in 2018.
+If you are a teacher or know of any educators who deserve support in and outside the classroom, keep reading to find other ways to support educators.

 Discounts for Educators